sgupta70/Engineering_4_Notebook/README.md

   ```

 #### Reflection
-This assignment was too bad, getting help from the people next to me and using parts of [River's code](https://github.com/rivques) code, I was able to easily trouble shoot and see why it wasn't working.
+This assignment was too bad, getting help from the people next to me and using parts of [River's code](https://github.com/rivques), I was able to easily trouble shoot and see why it wasn't working.
 My biggest problem was that it was just loading very slowly so it took forever to type in the coordinates but it worked well and printed out what I needed.

 ### Part 2